Reichsgericht

-The Reichsgericht began its work on 1 October 1879, the date on which the Reichsjustizgesetze (Imperial Judiciary Acts) came into effect.
-The acts standardised court types and procedural rules across the newly formed German Empire and established judicial independence and unrestricted access to the courts.
+The Reichsgericht began its work on 1 October 1879, when the Reichsjustizgesetze (Imperial Judiciary Acts) came into effect.
+The acts standardised court types and procedural rules across the German Reich and established judicial independence and unrestricted access to the courts.

-The court's jurisdiction included both criminal and civil cases.
-It handled appeals, charges of treason and, after 1920, the compatibility of state and national laws.
+The court's jurisdiction included both criminal and civil cases, but not military cases.
+It handled appeals, charges of treason and, after 1920, the compatibility of state and Reich laws.
 Throughout its life, its major rulings tended to be conservative.
-They included the conviction of Karl Liebknecht for high treason in 1907, the lenient treatment of the men charged in the 1920 Kapp Putsch and support of the Nazi's antisemitic racial laws.
+They included the conviction of Karl Liebknecht for high treason in 1907, the lenient treatment of the men charged in the 1920 Kapp Putsch and support of the Nazi antisemitic and racist laws.

-The Reichsgericht was abolished following Germany's defeat in World War II.

 Composition and jurisdiction

 The court was headed by a president and a number of senate presidents and counsellors (Reichsgerichtsräte).
 The number of civil and criminal senates was determined by the Reich Chancellor until 1924, at which point the Reich minister of justice took over the task.
 During the imperial period, the president of the Reichsgericht, the presidents of the senates and the members of the Reichsgericht were appointed by the emperor on the recommendation of the Bundesrat, then during the Weimar era by the Reich president on the recommendation of the Reichsrat.
 The formal prerequisites for appointment were meeting the general qualifications for the office of judge and having reached the age of 35.

 The Reichsgericht was a court of general jurisdiction.
 It ruled on criminal and civil cases (including civil disputes, legal acts of the state in its fiscal capacity, commercial matters and labour law).
 There was no separate labour court system (Arbeitsgerichtsbarkeit) until 1926.
 The Reichsgericht was also responsible for state liability law.
 As vested competencies, the Reichsgericht decided on civil appeals of final judgments and complaints against orders of Higher Regional Courts (Oberlandesgerichte).
 Until 1934, the Reichsgericht ruled in the first and last instance on cases of high treason and treason if the crimes were directed against the German emperor or the state.

 From 1920, with the implementation law for Article 13(2) of the Weimar Constitution, the Reichsgericht also ruled on the compatibility of state and Reich law.